info201-grading-2022-wi/final-project-starter/data/README.md

-### Project Data Summary
+# Project Data Summary

-In our project we use the following data files and Application Programming Interfaces:
+In our project, we use the following data files and Application Programming Interfaces:

 #### Data files
 |Data File Name | Brief Description|